 Take heed therefore unto yourselves, and to all the flock, over the which the Holy Spirit hath made you overseers, to feed the church of God, which he hath purchased with his own blood.

 He exhorts them to ‘feed’ (lit. shepherd) the church of God, which He, God, hath purchased with his own blood.
 It was the blood of God that has purchased the church of God.
 It was the blood of Jesus, God in flesh, who has purchased, redeemed the church of God for himself.
 It is this reason that the incarnation is of great significance.
 God Almighty became man, to redeem man as our Kinsman Redeemer, from the curse brought on us by the first man.

-On the last night of his life in this age, at the Passover table, he took the Cup of Blessing, raised it, blessed it and said, “This cup is the new covenant in my blood, which is shed for you.”
+On the last night of his earthly life, at the Passover table, he took the Cup of Blessing, raised it, blessed it and said, “This cup is the new covenant in my blood, which is shed for you.”
 The blood of the New Covenant is the blood of Jesus, which was shed for you and for me.
 It is the blood of Jesus that is the guarantee of Righteousness in the New Covenant.
 How so?
-Because he is the surety and mediator of the New Covenant.
-Read the previous chapter if you forgot what this means.
+Because he is the Surety and Mediator of the New Covenant.
+Read the Introduction if you forgot what these means.